gylu/insight_coding_challenge_spring_2016/README.md

   7.     concatenate the 2 columns of nodes in the edge_list, and sum
   7.    remove duplicates to get the number of nodes

-## The solution file to this coding challenge is src/average_degree.py.

-That file already imports all the pacakges it needs.
+### src/average_degree.py already imports all the pacakges it needs.

 The following packages are used/imported:

+* import time - needed to deal with timestamps
 * import sys - for reading the arugments of the run.sh command
 * import json - for processing json
 * import os - for checking if output.txt already exists, and deleting it if it does
 * from itertools import combinations - used to run combinations (order doesn't matter), Taken from: https://rosettacode.org/wiki/Combinations#Python
-* import time - needed to deal with timestamps

-* Note that this repo started off as a clone of https://github.com/InsightDataScience/coding-challenge
+#### Note that this repo started off as a clone of https://github.com/InsightDataScience/coding-challenge